renehernandez/BitKnown/README.md

 ## Features

 Clean style (without right side menu)
-Works with Ghost upto version 1.5.2 (tested), but it should work with higher versions as well Fully responsive (for mobiles and tablets)
+Works with Ghost upto version 1.5.2 (tested), but it should work with higher versions as well
+Fully responsive (for mobiles and tablets)
+Include Bootstrap framework
+Include MathJax for math writing
 Home Page Navigation Menu Buttons
-Google Analytics (easily configurable by code injection in the admin area) Disqus comments (easily configurable by code injection in the admin area) Prism Syntax Highlight (all languages supported)
+Google Analytics (easily configurable by code injection in the admin area)
+Disqus comments (easily configurable by code injection in the admin area)
+Prism Syntax Highlight (all languages supported)
 RRSSB Extraordinary Social Sharing Buttons
-Font Awesome home page Social Link Icons (easily configurable by code injection in the admin area) Bootstrap css and js available
+Font Awesome home page Social Link Icons (easily configurable by code injection in the admin area)

 I've forked and made changes on this theme for my personal blog at [bitsofknowledge](https://bitsofknowledge.net).